-- including Social Value considerations
+- including social value considerations

 Throughout the procurement lifecycle we will engage with key stakeholders to ensure our procurements properly reflect needs and outcomes for our customers, and take account of the wider context, including our plans and strategies.

-The Equalities Charter is an agreement between us and the organisations we contract with.
+Our Equalities Charter is an agreement between us and the organisations we contract with.
 The Charter is a statement about how we and our suppliers will promote equality when we procure goods, services or works.
 It is a set of principles that both sides agree to work to.

 Any public, private or voluntary sector organisation or business can use the principles of the Equalities Charter.
 By doing so, they are making a commitment to actively promote the values of equality and diversity and to take action to improve their working practices if necessary.

 All our suppliers must agree to implement the principles of the Equalities Charter.

 Living Wage Foundation